-Begin by positioning the forceps on the foam (Figure 9-6C) so that the prongs are somewhat buried in the foam.
+Begin by positioning the forceps on the foam (Figure 9-3C) so that the prongs are somewhat buried in the foam.
 This protects the pups mouth.
 Dip the foam tip into warmed formula.
 The tip should remain in the formula for several seconds to absorb heat.
 Remove excess formula by dabbing the tip on a paper towel.
 Excess formula on foam tips can cause choking or be uncomfortable to the pup.
 Test the temperature of the tip against the inside of the wrist.

 Position the index finger on one side of the pup's face, and the thumb on the opposite side.
-While gently immobilizing the pup's head, use the other hand to dip the foam tip into the formula.
+While gently immobilizing the pup's head, use the other hand to dip a foam tip into warmed formula.

-Figure 9-5.
-An orphaned big brown pup lapping milk for-

-mula from a cannula.
+Figure 9-2.
+An orphaned big brown pup lapping milk formula from a cannula.
 E. fuscus.
 Photo by D. Wilkins.

-Figure 9-6.
+Figure 9-3.
 A: Foam eye shadow applicators available at cosmetic stores.

-Figure 9-6.
-B: A foam tip removed from the wand and slightly separated at the seam.
+B: Foam tip removed from the wand and slightly separated at the seam.
 2: the foam tip torn in half at the seam.
 3: The tip has been trimmed to resemble a wedge shape.

-Figure 9-6.
-C: The prongs must be buried in the foam to protect the pups mouth as the tip is introduced.
+C: Prongs must be buried in the foam to protect the pups mouth as the tip is introduced.
 Photos by A. Lollar.